 You Can Reduce Your Risk of DVTs

 While DVTs are a very real threat to your health, there are ways that you can reduce your risk of acquiring one.
 First and foremost, you need to discuss your travel plans with your surgeon, including those you plan to undertake in the months after your surgery.
 They can advise you on the best travel methods and ways to keep you safe.
 They can also help you plan your procedure accordingly.

 When mapping out your surgery travel plans, give yourself an adequate recovery period afterward.
 It is suggested that you stay in the area for at least one week due to the potential risks in the days following the procedure and to have access to medical care in case of any issues.

 When you do travel, and especially if you fly, choose accommodations that allow you the most maneuverability.
 Choose an exit row or economy plus seat to give yourself room to stretch.
 An aisle seat gives you access to the aisle so you can get up and move around during the flight.

-Before you get on the plane, try to be as active as you can, even if that just means standing instead of sitting.
-Being active gets your blood moving, which will help protect you during the flight.
-Pack an empty water bottle, fill it up before you get on the plane, and try to drink water throughout the flight.
-If you need more fluids, don’t be afraid to ask the flight attendant.
+Prior to boarding the plane, try and remain as vigorous as feasible, even if it simply means standing rather than sitting.
+Being active encourages your blood flow, which will act to protect you during the flight.
+Find an empty water container, fill it ahead of your start to the plane journey, and attempt to drink water all through the flight.
+Should you need any extra fluids, do not be scared to ask the flight attendant.